-When was the last time you moved your body—not as a way to get to class, or to lose weight, or to have a night out, but because it made you feel good?
+When was the last time you moved your body—not as a way to get somewhere, or to lose weight, or to do chores but because it made you feel good?

 When I started going to the gym during my freshman year of university, I had a body in mind that I wanted to attain.
 I forced myself to go every day, with the mindset that I had to do X minutes of cardio and Y number of exercises in order to obtain Z—a slim body with abs.
 I thought this would bring me genuine happiness.